IAMBEDROOM/iambedroom.github.io/_pages/about.md

 You know there are times in your life when things have to change.
 This is now my time to make a change.

-So, I have decided quite strongly and with much determination to delve into the world of coding.
+So, I have decided quite strongly and with much determination to delve into the world of coding/programming.
 Having always been a lover of technology it seemed the logical route to take after wasting the last 20 years of my life doing nothing with it.

 ### What is this site  then?

 Well this is a place where I will document my learning path, be it through notes, tutorials or just general tech based ramblings.
 Whatever it is, it will be documented here.

-> A NOTE OF CAUTION

 <p class="notice--danger"> JUST A WORD OF WARNING: If you decide to follow along with any of the tutorials or notes on this site.
-Know that I am not an expert and am myself also learning how to do things! </p>
+Know that I am not an expert and am myself also learning how to do </p>

+This is the very start of the journey so please bear with me...

+Thanks for reading.